AzureAD/microsoft-authentication-library-for-js/samples/node-token-validation-samples/basic-sample/README.md

 # Sample for Token Validation prototype

-This is a sample that can run `node-token-validation`.
-Note that this is not a finished prototype or a finished sample, and is used for experimental purposes only.
+This is a sample that can run `node-token-validation` and validate a token against claims.

+**Note that this library has not been released, and this sample is used for experimental purposes only.**

 ## Instructions to run prototype